-How the American Dream Is
+How the American Dream Is Changing

 So they’re focusing on other priorities, like making their personal dreams come true.
 Job flexibility and the ability to work remotely are tempting, and these can be particularly helpful if you’re dreaming of a life that allows you to travel and surf full time.
 The digital nomadic lifestyle calls to many millennials, and whether you choose to look for a job that’s location-flexible or decide to work a slew of odd jobs as you travel, there are many ways that you can realize your surfing dreams.

 The United States offers plenty of surf opportunities on both coasts.
 By traveling throughout the country, you can catch some great waves all year long.
 Traveling nationally may be the perfect way to start out and test the waters of your dream, since you won’t have to worry about challenges like passports, learning foreign languages, and getting your board onto a plane.
 With a little luck, you may have friends (or friends of friends) throughout the country who can help you along the way.

 If you plan to travel the country, you’ll need some form of reliable transportation.
 Heading out in an RV with friends may be ideal, since you can split the costs of travel, share the driving, and camp right in the RV, saving on hotels and housing.
 There are many different apps that can make traveling with an RV easier, and they’ll help you find places to park overnight, identify everything from ATMs to restaurants, and even make a digital scrapbook of your amazing adventure.